cs1302uga/cs1302-tutorials/varargs/varargs.md

 ```

 However, the code snippet above is a little tedious because it requires
-the creation and use of any array. **The following will not work, but
+the creation and use of any array. **The following will not work as-is,
-it would be nice _if we could make it work_:**
+but it would be nice _if we could make it work_:**

 ```java
 // elsewhere